Search using autocomplete

 - Relevant searches you’ve done in the past (if you’re signed in to your Google Account and have Web & App Activity turned on).

-Note: Search predictions aren’t the answer to your search, and they’re not statements by other people or Google about your search terms.How search predictions are made
+Note: Search predictions aren’t the answer to your search.
+They’re also not statements by other people or Google about your search terms.How search predictions are made

-Search predictions are generated by an algorithm without human involvement.
+Search predictions are generated by an algorithm automatically without human involvement.
 The algorithm is:

-- Based on objective factors, including how often others have searched for a word.
+- Based on several factors, like how often others have searched for a term.

-If no predictions appear for a particular word or topic, it could be that:
+If no predictions appear for a search term, the algorithm might have detected that:

 - The search term isn't popular.